designbyadrian/react-webpack-boilerplate-by-adrian/docs/styling.md

 ## Framework

-// todo
+For demonstration purposes, React 16 Webpack Boilerplate comes with a CSS framework.

 ### Bootstrap 4

+#### Why all the weird webpack rules?

+You could add a <link> element in head, linking to the Bootstrap CDN, but then you'd lose the customisation possibilities displayed in `stylesheets/global.sass`.

 #### How to uninstall

-This is also useful to give hints how to switch to another framework like Foundation.
+This is also useful to give hints on how to switch to another framework like Foundation.

-yarn remove bootstrap
+`$ yarn remove bootstrap`

-/stylesheets
+Check referenecs in `/stylesheets`

 Find "Global block for CSS framework" in config/webpack.base.js